createyourpersonalaccount/sysprog21/README.md

     The offset is the current position in the file.
 The read operation gets called again and again until a `0` is returned.
 Notice it is us who advance the offset via a simple `+=`.

-- [ ] How does the sysfs example work?
+- [X] How does the sysfs example work?
 I don't understand `kobject_create_and_add()`, especially the second argument.
 How is an attribute a kobject?

+    The `kernel_kobj` file makes it a parent and so the kobject lies under `/sys/kernel`.